runarmyklebust/app-metafields/README.md

 Add field names as comma separated strings, like `field1, field2, long-fieldname3`.
 It will remove spaces and it will handle dashes and other special characters in your field names.
 These custom fields will be checked before any other fields.
 If you add more than one field here, we'll let the first one overwrite any other fields on it right hand side.
 So if we find data in `field2` we won't look in `long-fieldname3`.

 We only evaluate for matches in the JSON `data`-node for each content.

+### Other

+Turn generation of canonical meta field on or off.
+Default is off, since most sites ship whit this already.
+Otherwise it will generate the meta tag with current URL.
+The logic is simple, it will use the current contents path as value.

+For Twitter Cards to work we need a Twitter user name (starting with `@`).
+When that is in place we can generate meta data for improved Twitter sharing.

 ## Waterfall logic for meta fields